 Day 6 BANFF–LAKE LOUISE

 En route to Lake Louise, a side trip showcases one of the crown jewels of the Rockies—Moraine Lake and the Valley of the Ten Peaks.
 Here, 10 mountain peaks soar above 10,000 feet and surround the tranquil waters of the lake.
 Later, we arrive at enchanting Lake Louise.
 After checking into your room, the rest of the day is free to enjoy the beauty, romance, and serenity of this famous location.
 NOTE:The visit to Moraine Lake is normally possible from late May to early September.
-SPECIAL FEATURE: Overnight at the spectacular Fairmont Chateau Lake Louise.
+SPECIAL FEATURE: Stay overnight at the spectacular Fairmont Chateau Lake Louise.
 Built as a log cabin in 1890, the historic chateau has become world famous, hosting celebrities and royalty, including Queen Elizabeth II, Alfred Hitchcock, and Marilyn Monroe.
-Take a leisurely stroll along the pristine lake, pamper yourself in the spa, or just relax with Afternoon Tea.
+Take a leisurely stroll along the pristine lake, pamper yourself in the spa, or just relax with afternoon tea.

 Day 7 LAKE LOUISE–COLUMBIA ICEFIELD–JASPER

 Travel on awe-inspiring Icefields Parkway past towering peaks and immense hanging glaciers to JASPER NATIONAL PARK.
-Ride an exciting ICE EXPLORER on the 1,000-foot-thick Athabasca Glacier, and see thundering Athabasca Falls.
+Ride an exciting ICE EXPLORER on the 750-foot-thick Athabasca Glacier, and see thundering Athabasca Falls.
 Your overnight destination is the charming village of Jasper in Jasper National Park.
 SPECIAL FEATURE: Spend this evening at the beautiful Fairmont Jasper Park Lodge.
 Originally built by the Grand Trunk Pacific Railway and called “Tent City,” it is now a 4-star resort nestled between majestic mountains and enchanting lakes.
 Take a nature hike, play a game of croquet, enjoy a canoe trip on the lake, or just bask in the beauty of this tranquil setting.